SoftInstigate/restheart-website/docs/upgrade-to-v6.md

         {"secret": 0, "a.nested.secret": 0 }
 ```

-The following only return the property `public` (you can use the dot notation!).
+The following only returns the property `public` (you can use the dot notation!).
 All other properties are hidden.

 ```yml
 - roles: [ user ]